m4yank11/Cab-Booking/Backend/README.md

     - `capacity` (number): Vehicle passenger capacity.
     - `vehicleType` (string): Type of vehicle.

-## `/captains/logout` Endpoint
+## `/Captains/logout` Endpoint

 ### Description

-Logout the current captain and blacklist the token provided in cookie or headers.
+Logout the current Captain and blacklist the token provided in cookie or headers.

 ### HTTP Method